SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: EMPIRICAL STUDY

 Image quality is evaluated using Fréchet Inception Distance (FID), computed between the reference dataset and 50,000 model-generated samples.
 Generated image samples are shown in \cref{appx:sample_results}.

-\textbf{Models and other configurations.} We implement Online SFBD using the architecture and hyperparameters from EDM~\citep{KarrasAAL22} in an unconditional setting, with non-leaky augmentation to mitigate overfitting.
-Backward sampling is performed using the 2\textsuperscript{nd}-order Heun method~\citep{KarrasAAL22}.
-See \cref{appx:expConfig} for details.
-As discussed in \cref{sec:online_SFBD}, Online SFBD minimizes the denoising score-matching loss~\cref{eq:denoiser_loss} with $p_0 = p_0^{k, \gamma}$, updated via sample denoising.
+\textbf{Models and Other Configurations.} We implement Online SFBD using the EDM architecture and hyperparameters~\citep{KarrasAAL22} in an unconditional setting, with non-leaky augmentation to mitigate overfitting.
+Backward sampling is performed with the 2\textsuperscript{nd}-order Heun method~\citep{KarrasAAL22}; details are in \cref{appx:expConfig}.
+As discussed in \cref{sec:online_SFBD}, Online SFBD minimizes the denoising score-matching loss~\cref{eq:denoiser_loss} with $p_0 = p_0^{k,\gamma}$ updated via sample denoising.
 Effective training requires sufficiently minimizing \cref{eq:denoiser_loss}$,$ before each $p_0$ update.
-For fixed $\gamma$, this balance can be controlled either by adjusting the update ratio $\gamma$ or the number of gradient steps $m$ per update.
-Since denoising is performed in batches and small batches reduce efficiency, we fix $\gamma$ (updating 640 samples per iteration) and vary $m$, using $m=20$ used by default unless otherwise noted.
+For fixed $\gamma$, this balance can be controlled either by adjusting the update ratio $\gamma$ or the number of gradient steps $m$.
+Since batch denoising is more efficient with larger updates, we fix $\gamma$ (updating 640 samples per iteration) and vary $m$, using $m=20$ by default unless otherwise noted.
 For adaptive $\gamma$, we fix $m=20$ and compute $\gamma$ using \cref{alg:gamma_function} with $\eta=0.99$ and $\rho=0.9$.
 The number of updated samples per $\gamma$-\textsf{D-Proj} step is capped at 2048, corresponding to $\Gamma=0.04$ for CIFAR-10 and $0.01$ for CelebA.

 \textbf{Role and Practical Setting of $\Gamma$}.
 As discussed in \cref{sec:SFBD_flow}, $\Gamma$ becomes active only in the later stages of training, where it caps the maximum update ratio and prevents overly aggressive updates.
 Empirically, this cap slows optimization but improves stability.

 As we will show in \cref{fig:ablation_cifar10}c, with a fixed $\gamma$, a small $m$ leads to a large effective update rate, yielding a rapid initial FID drop, whereas a smaller update rate slows progress yet stabilizes convergence.
 Considering that the adaptive-$\gamma$ scheme automatically adjusts the effective update ratio to prevent training collapse, in practice, we simply set $\Gamma$ to the value corresponding to the largest single sampling batch size that fits within GPU memory, which yields the fastest convergence.
 Following this principle, low-resolution datasets such as CIFAR-10 allow for a larger $\Gamma$ and therefore potentially faster convergence, whereas high-resolution datasets like CelebA require smaller $\Gamma$ values due to reduced batch capacity.

-\subsection{Ablation study}
+\subsection{Ablation Study}

 We examine the behaviour of Online SFBD under various settings on CIFAR-10.
-Informed configurations lead to state-of-the-art results on nearly all benchmarks, as shown in \cref{sec:benchmark}.
+Informed configurations lead to state-of-the-art results on all benchmarks, as shown in \cref{sec:benchmark}.